open/close all folders

 - Hot-Blooded: He's quick to anger.

-- Important Haircut: Cuts his hair at the beginning of the film.
+- Important Haircut: Cuts his hair at the beginning of the film and shaves his beard; this marks his depression lifting.

 - Jerkass Has a Point: Yes, he's curt and rude, but he's not wrong.
 The fate of humanity rests on their shoulders.